 - Changing settings can be a struggle

 Another great value hair clipper is the Andis Promotor.
+It is definitely in the running for the best hair cutting clippers.
 The Andis Promotor comes yet again with a ton of accessories and attachments, as well as a bonus trimmer.

 Here are the contents of the kit: hair clipper, trimmer, 8 clipper attachments, 4 clipper safety combs, 4 trimmer combs, a tapered barber comb, a styling barber comb, stainless steel scissors, DVD instructions, a nice soft storage case, lubricating blade oil, a protective blade guard, a cleaning brush and a barber cape (that’s a lot of stuff).